PrestaShop/docs/src/content/1.7/project/maintainers-guide/reviewing-pull-requests.md

 [Prestonbot][prestonbot] will try to add relevant informations on new Pull Requests and evaluate whether there are missing/invalid items.
 Following the Pull Request template, Prestonbot will add labels on the Pull Requests.

+### Lists of red flags

+Here is a list of things of items that should not be approved in a Pull Request

+- Anti-patterns or code that clearly violates software development best practices such as [SOLID][solid] principles.
+- Code that does not complies with current PrestaShop architecture, unless for good reasons (example: some View logic inside the Model layer).
+- Code that scales poorly and/or performs poorly.
+- Code that is very hard to read and consequently less maintainable.
+- Code that ignore one standard PrestaShop usecase (example: logic that only makes sense for EU rules or USA rules).
+- Code that ignore part of PrestaShop user audience (example: CSS that is not [RTL][rtl]-compliant).
+- Code that is not secure.

+More details available [here][pull-request-process].

+#### About [BC breaks][bc-break]

+Since PrestaShop follows [SemVer][semver], we should not accept Pull Requests introducing Breaking Changes unless they will be delivered in a new Major version.

+Exceptions to this rule can however be made, for good reasons only such as:
+- Security issue that cannot be fixed in a backward compatible manner
+- Architecture/Design issue that cannot be fixed in an efficient and backward compatible manner
+- Expected and announced beforehand change such as migrating a legacy page into a Symfony page

+### Maintainers are gatekeepers

+Approving a Pull Request is actually a meaningful act.
+It carries multiple messages:

+**1. The submitted code is correct and its quality meets our expectations.**

+This is obviously a requirement for the Pull Request to be approved.

+**2. The outcome of this Pull Request is desireable.**

+Some Pull Requests are correct but are not merged because they do not benefit the project.
+For example a Pull Request that enables the support of XCF format for images is likely to be rejected as this image format is very rarely used in eCommerce.

+**3. We accept to introduce this new code into our scope.**

+Code that is merged inside the project becomes part of its scope.
+It means the maintainers team agree to maintain, manage, test, document and update this code as if it was their own.

+Part of the Pull Request might also be integrated into PrestaShop public API which must evolve in a backward compatible manner to comply with [SemVer][semver].
+This means that once that it is released, it is quite frozen and must be preserved.

 ## Merging Pull Requests

 A Pull Request may only be merged after the following requirements have been fulfilled: